 Once a region meets all 7 of the above conditions, it must also begin reopening in phases.
 The phases are as follows:

-- Phase 2 – professional services including attorneys, finance and insurance services, hair and nail salons, barber shops, remaining retail, administrative support, real estate (without the current restrictions on home showings and in-person contact), and rental/leasing operations.
+- Phase 2 – professional services including attorneys, finance and insurance services, hair and nail salons, barber shops, remaining retail, administrative support, real estate (without the current restrictions on home showings and in-person contact), rental/leasing operations, and outdoor dining at restaurants.
+Churches may hold indoor services with social distancing requirements in effect and with a maximum of 25% of the total building capacity during Phase 2.
+More information on these guidelines may be found at forward.ny.gov.

 An important part of reopening is the contact tracing that is happening at the county level.
 Contact tracing involves determining who has been in close contact with someone who has a confirmed case of COVID-19, and testing those close contacts to see if they contracted the virus.
 Contact tracing is an essential tool in order to contain new outbreaks and continue reopening.
 This contact tracing will happen primarily by phone.
 If you receive a phone call from “NYS Contact Tracing,” this is not a scam – it’s an official call from your local contact tracers.
 You should pick up the phone, as they will likely have important information for you about potential exposure.